hyperspy/hyperspy/doc/user_guide/mva.rst

 :py:meth:`~.learn.mva.MVA.plot_explained_variance_ratio` for more details.

 Note that in the above figure, the first component has index 0.
-This is because Python uses zero based indexing i.e. the initial element of a sequence is found at index 0.
+This is because Python uses zero-based indexing i.e. the initial element of a sequence is found at index 0.
 To switch to a "number-based" (rather than "index-based") notation, specify the ``xaxis_type`` parameter: